ForeverACharles/Exploring-A-/README.md

-This is a repo condensing my contributions to https://github.com/Nicholas-Schenk/AI_HW-1 into an easier-to-digest format.
+This is a repo condensing my contributions to [this repo](https://github.com/Nicholas-Schenk/AI_HW-1) into an easier-to-digest format.

 # Exploring A* Search Algorithm
 ### A* is a search algorithm that makes use of heuristics to find some shortest path.